 When you sign an ePetition you will be asked to provide your name, postcode and a valid email address.
 When you have submitted this information you will be sent an email to the address you have provided.
 This email will include a link which you must click on in order to confirm the email address is valid.
 Once this has been done your 'signature' will be added to the petition.
 People looking at the e-petition will be able to see your name but not your email address.

 What action will the council take in response to your petition?

 We will send an acknowledgement to the person who organised the petition within ten working days of receiving it.
 This will indicate who is dealing with the petition.

 Petitions concerning planning or licensing applications and those relating to Council Tax banding and business rates will be dealt with differently from other petitions.
 There are different procedures for these issues and these are explained elsewhere on the website.

-Details of all the petitions submitted to the Council will be published on the website.
-If the petition is about a matter that a different council or organisation is responsible for, the Council will consider what the best course of action is - which may be simply forwarding the petition on to the responsible authority and we will inform the organiser of this.
+Details of all the petitions submitted to the council will be published on the website.
+If the petition is about a matter that a different council or organisation is responsible for, we will consider what the best course of action is - which may be simply forwarding the petition on to the responsible authority and we will inform the organiser of this.

-More information about submitting petitions is contained in the Council's Petitions Scheme which is shown on the right-hand side of this page under Downloads.
+More information about submitting petitions is contained in the Council's Petitions Scheme.